kaleid-liner/jekyll-klblog/_posts/2019-06-02-epoll-web-server.md

 - Use `sendfile` to prevent kernel space to user space copy while sending data to client.
 It will significantly improve your throughput.
 - I only implement `GET` method on the server.
 - Remember to write exception handling.
-It can also help you while debugging.
+It can also save you a lot of time while debugging.

 ## Load test